We expect all students to behave in a courteous, mature way at all times during the school day and when representing the school at other times.

 In the event of repeated or serious misconduct, the school’s academic and pastoral discipline routes will be implemented.

 No lessons are to be taken in school time under any circumstances.
-Theory tests must be arranged for out of school hours, namely during school holidays.
-You must inform your tutor and the Head of Sixth Form of the time of your practical driving test well in advance.
+TYou must inform your tutor and the Head of Sixth Form of the time of driving tests well in advance.

 There are inevitably times when the school needs to contact a parent urgently – on occasions of sudden illness, for example.
 It is of critical importance to supply the school with reliable emergency phone numbers, and TO INFORM THE SCHOOL IMMEDIATELY OF ANY CHANGE OF ADDRESS OR EMERGENCY PHONE NUMBERS.